 The Group's exposure to other price risk consists mainly of movements in the value of the Group's investments.
 The Board manages the price risks inherent in the investment portfolio by ensuring full and timely access to relevant information on current and potential investments.
 The Board meets regularly and at each meeting reviews investment performance.
-For the Group's quoted equity securities, an average overall change in fair value of 48% has been observed during 2021 (2020: 71%).
-This is considered to be a suitable basis to apply to the Group's quoted investments for estimating how profit or loss and equity could have been affected by changes in other price risk that were reasonably possible at the reporting date.
-However, this figure is considered too high to apply to the Group's unquoted investments given their values are less affected by external factors.
-A rate of 10% is deemed appropriate to apply to these investments.
-If the valuation of the Group's investments increased or decreased by these rates, profit or loss and equity would have changed by £2,760,000 in either direction (2020: £2,470,000).
+For the Group's quoted equity securities, an average overall change in fair value of 10% has been observed during 2022.
+This is considered to be a suitable basis to apply to the Group's quoted and unquoted investments for estimating how profit or loss and equity could have been affected by changes in other price risk that were reasonably possible at the reporting date.
+In 2021, the change in fair value of equity securities of 48% was considered too high to apply to the Group's unquoted investments given their values are less affected by external factors.
+A rate of 10% was deemed appropriate to apply to those investments.
+If the valuation of the Group's investments increased or decreased by these stated rates, profit or loss and equity in 2022 would have changed by £1,635,000 in either direction (2021: £2,760,000).